cliiiiine/churn_prediction/README.md

 ## 🙋🏽‍♀️ About Me

-Created by **DeAndra Robinson**, Data Analyst transitioning into Data Science.
+Created by **Keith Robinson**, Data Analyst transitioning into Data Science.
 Passionate about building models that drive strategic decisions in marketing, compliance, and customer retention.

-Connect with me on [LinkedIn](https://www.linkedin.com/in/YOUR-USERNAME).
+Connect with me on [LinkedIn](https://www.linkedin.com/in/keithcr/).

 ---